Thermodynamic Evidence for Density Wave Order in Two Dimensional 4He Supersolid

-We note that this recent theoretical result follows a series of earlier predictions of the stability of a crystalline second-layer phase of $^{4}$He on both graphite and graphene, by a variety of first principles simulation methods, at variance with experimental observations.
-While there is consensus on the stability of an incommensurate second layer solid phase at around 7.6\,nm$^{-2}$, earlier simulations \cite{Corboz2008,Gordillo2012,Ahn,Kwon,Happacher} find no solid phase at lower densities at which we find supersolid response and where heat capacity anomalies at 1-1.5\,K provide signatures of melting~\cite{Greywall1991,Greywall1993,Nakamura2016}.
-In the r\a'egime of interest, the putative epitaxial triangular superlattices at relative densities of 4/7 and 7/12 have been simulated, but found to be unstable.
-These improved simulations contradict earlier work which identified a 4/7 phase stable against particle/hole doping over a density range of around 3$\%$ \cite{Pierce1998,Pierce1999}.
-By contrast, in the case of $^{3}$He, a stable incommensurate crystalline phase is found at these densities, but with no evidence of pinning of the superlattice structure to the underlying first layer potential \cite{Gordillo2016,Gordillo2018}, as found experimentally in \footnote{F. Arnold, Ph.D. thesis (Royal Holloway 2015)}.
+Importantly, the recent simulations by quantum Monte Carlo methods~\cite{Gordillo2020} find evidence of supersolidity (the coverage scale is within 1\% of that adopted in our work).
+A stable 7/12 second layer superlattice phase is identified, with superfluid fraction 0.3.
+This r\a'egime of supersolid response is well aligned with regions I and II, identified experimentally.
+This recent theoretical result follows a series of earlier predictions investigating the stability of a crystalline second-layer phase of $^{4}$He on both graphite and graphene, by a variety of first principles simulation methods, at variance with experimental observations.
+While there is consensus on the stability of an incommensurate second layer solid phase at around 7.6\,nm$^{-2}$, earlier simulations~\cite{Corboz2008,Gordillo2012,Ahn,Kwon,Happacher} found no solid phase at lower densities at which we find supersolid response and where heat capacity anomalies at 1-1.5\,K provide signatures of melting~\cite{Greywall1991,Greywall1993,Nakamura2016}.
+In the r\a'egime of interest, the putative epitaxial triangular superlattices at relative densities of 4/7 and 7/12 have been simulated, but found to be unstable in~\cite{Boninsegni2019,Boninsegni2020,Boninsegni2023}.
+These simulations contradict earlier work, which identified a 4/7 phase stable against particle/hole doping over a density range of around 3$\%$~\cite{Pierce1998,Pierce1999}.
+By contrast, in the case of $^{3}$He, a stable incommensurate crystalline phase is found at these densities, but with no evidence of pinning of the superlattice structure to the underlying first layer potential~\cite{Gordillo2016,Gordillo2018}, as found experimentally in~\footnote{F. Arnold, Ph.D. thesis (Royal Holloway 2015)}.